An Exegetical Commentary

 15― For you have not received a spirit of slavery leading to fear again, but you have received a spirit of adoption as sons by which we cry out, "Abba!
 Father!"

 For you have not received: Grk. lambanō, aor., to take or receive.
 This verb marks the transit of a person from a position to another who is the agent with the latter being the receptor.
 The aorist tense of the verb likely points back to Pentecost when the pioneer members of this congregation received the Holy Spirit in Jerusalem.
-Spirit of slavery: the negative image of slavery could appeal to Jew and Gentile members in different ways.
+Spirit of slavery: Grk. douleia, in bondage to an owner.
+The negative image of slavery could appeal to Jew and Gentile members in different ways.
 Proselytes knew that by joining themselves to Israel did not make them slaves, but fellow citizens of the nation.
 Jews knew the reality of historic slavery from wars with the Assyrians, Babylonians, Persians, Greeks and Romans.
 A slave under Roman law had no rights, although under the Torah slaves held by Jews did possess certain rights.
 In chapter six Paul urged his hearers to be "slaves of righteousness" (6:18), turning a negative image into a positive one.
 The phrase "spirit of slavery" points back to his earlier language of being a "slave to sin" (6:6, 17).
 Here the contrast makes another point.
 God is not just concerned about righteousness, but one's relationship with him.

 leading to fear again: Paul equates slavery with fear and he implies that to serve God out of fear would make one no better than a slave.
 There were Jews who followed their religion because of concern for God's retribution.
 Among the seven types of Pharisees described in the Mishnah, two were positive--"the God-fearing Pharisee," after the manner of Job and "the God-loving Pharisee," after the manner of Abraham (Avot 5:9; Soṭah 22b).
 The message of Paul, the Pharisee, is that God is not looking for servants who fear him, but sons who love him.